rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 This should not be surprising, (1-3) imply a monoidal structure on failures and this is not what _attoparsec_ does.

 _attoparsec_ gets a lot of blame for its error output.
-Let's try `IO` alternative:
+Let's try the `IO` alternative:
 ``` haskell
 uIO = fail "foo" :: IO a